WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 If you have already imported zkSNACKs' PGP public key, then jump to step 2.

 1. Copy the zkSNACKs' PGP public key (82 lines) from [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt), paste it to notepad and save it as PGP.txt in the Downloads folder.
-Then open that folder in the terminal and import it with `gpg --import PGP.txt`.
+Then open that folder in the terminal and import the file with `gpg --import PGP.txt`.

 	Verify that the fingerprint is `${zksnacksPublicKeyFingerprint}` by running this command `gpg --list-keys zKSNACKs`.